Wkemery/Arboreal/README.md

 ## some notes
 We plan to use a map.
 The key will be something along the lines of the tree name. the value will be an intermediary data structure containing, tag tree pointer, location on disk, etc...

-Then the tagtree strucutre is almost the same thing as the root tree but uses a map of key=filename value = another intermediary structure contaning the location on disk, and maybe other things that I can't think of right now.
+Then the tagtree structure is almost the same thing as the root tree but uses a map of key=filename value = another intermediary structure contaning the location on disk, and maybe other things that I can't think of right now.

-//TODO:: talk about managing overhead of loading stuff into memory.
+overhead of loading stuff into memory.
+	We will load tagtrees into memory as needed. tagtrees will remain in memory until pushed out when we have deemed the memory taken up is too much. the least recently used tag trees will be put out first.
+Maybe we can try to keep the largest tag trees in memory to maximize the possiblity of us having what the user needs ready. loading an entire tree into storage will take a little time.
+However, on first start up, maybe load up a few of the largest or most commonly used tag trees.
+The nice thing is that a tag tree does not take up a lot of space on disk or in memory.
+EG writing a map out to disk, which as of right now i don't know how to do,  has only two values, a string and a pointer to an object with more information. a map of size 1000 might only have a size of roughly 38KB.

+Some problems to consider in the future: how to write a map out to disk such that we can read it in and reconstruct it quickly.
+Does FUSE even allow non directory based filesystems?

 ## End Goals
 Limit Reduced functionality. (usable as a regular filesystem)